Battle of Eylau: Background

 As Bennigsen hurriedly assembled his army at Jonkowo, elements of Marshal Nicolas Soult's IV Corps reached a position on his left rear on 3 February.
 That day, General of Division Jean François Leval clashed with Lieutenant-General Nikolay Kamensky's 14th Division at Bergfried (Berkweda) on the Alle (Łyna) River, which flows roughly northward in the area.
 The French reported 306 casualties but claimed to have inflicted 1,100 on their adversaries.
 After seizing Allenstein (Olsztyn), Soult moved north on the east bank of the Alle.
 Meanwhile, Napoleon threatened Bennigsen from the south with Marshal Pierre Augereau's VII Corps and Ney's forces.
 Kamensky held the west bank with four Russian battalions and three Prussian artillery batteries.
-After an initial attack on Bergfried had been driven back, the French captured the village and bridge.
+After an initial attack on Bergfriede had been driven back, the French captured the village and bridge.
 A Russian counterattack briefly recaptured the bridge.
 That night, the French remained in possession of the field, and Soult claimed that he had found 800 Russian dead there.
+Thus ended the Battle of Allenstein.
 Marching at night, Bennigsen retreated directly north to Wolfsdorf (Wilczowo) on the 4th.
 The next day, he fell back to the northeast, reaching Burgerswalde on the road to Landsberg (Górowo Iławeckie).

 By early February, the Russian army was in full retreat and was relentlessly pursued by the French.
 After several aborted attempts to stand and fight, Bennigsen resolved to retreat to the town of Preussisch-Eylau and there make a stand.
 During the pursuit, perhaps influenced by the dreadful state of the Polish roads, the savage winter weather and the relative ease with which his forces had dealt with Prussia, Napoleon had allowed the Grande Armée to become more spread out than was his custom.
 In contrast, Bennigsen's forces were already concentrated.